hbs-rcs/hbsgrid-docs/docs/storage.md

 # Research Data Storage and Databases

+HBS provides storage for active research projects.
+Research storage is usually used in conjunction with HBS Grid compute and we recommend accessing it via *NoMachine* remote desktop as documented in the [Userguide](userguide/syncfiles.md).

+!!! info inline end
+    Research storage is also accessible [on Windows as a network drive](https://support.microsoft.com/en-gb/windows/map-a-network-drive-in-windows-29ce55d1-34e3-a7e2-4801-131475f9557d) at `\\research.hbs.edu` and [via SMB on OSX/Linux](https://support.apple.com/lt-lt/guide/mac-help/mchlp1140/mac#mchlp1265542) at `smb://research.hbs.edu` and via SSH at `hbsgrid.hbs.edu`.

 There are three different sets of storage locations that are available for research work, depending on the particular usage patterns, size